BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## About PatchXR

-PatchXR is a multinational studio blending deep experience in art, engineering, and sound and music for VR.
+PatchXR is a multinational studio blending unmatched experience in art, engineering, and sound and music for VR.
 The team has some of the world’s top talent in the emerging medium of immersive, generative, interactive music for full-sensory virtual reality.
 That lineage starts with co-founders Melodie Mousset and Eduardo Fouilloux, building on Melodie’s award-winning achievements in VR art and Eduardo’s pioneering work at Animation Studio Denmark and creating the music game prototype MuX.

 Now, PatchXR has assembled a global team and a powerful, complete, ground-up engine for VR music, sound, and play.
 We’ve tested our tools with diverse artists from around the world in closed beta and our Patchathon collaborative experience at top festivals.
 With that bespoke foundation and world-class experience in multiplayer experience and tech, we’re envisioning new, futuristic ways to play together with music, engaging the full body with vision and sound.